Basty64/res_documentation_bot/readme.md

-# Telegram bot to show laws about renewable source of energy
+# Telegram bot to show laws about renewable sources of energy

 main readme will add later